ngendah/vagrant-k8s/README.md

 #### Windows

-Ansible is not supported on Windows and the 'best' solution is to run [Vagrant and Ansible](https://developer.hashicorp.com/vagrant/docs/provisioning/ansible_local) on guest virtual machine.
+Ansible is not supported on Windows and the 'best' solution is to run [Vagrant and Ansible](https://developer.hashicorp.com/vagrant/docs/provisioning/ansible_local) on a guest virtual machine.

 ## Getting started